sosy-lab/java-smt/doc/Getting-started.md

 do not require any configuration and work out of the box.

 Currently, the support for newly integrated solvers like Boolector, CVC4, and Yices2 is limited.
 We are working on supporting more solvers on more operating systems.
+A helping hand or feedback is also welcome.

 ## Step 2: Initialization
 Below is a small example showing how to initialize the library using the entry point [SolverContextFactory][]: